lwlbar/documentation/02.extensions/zoocart/01.basics/03.integration/docs.md

 ## Store Layouts

-**ZOOcart** has it's own **Cart** and **Order** render layouts that allows to fine tune the Item row rendering in the Cart/Order table.
+**ZOOcart** has it's own **Cart** and **Order** render layouts that allows you to fine tune the Item row rendering in the Cart/Order table.
 As you would do with any other render layout, just Drag and Drop the desired elements to the appropriate position.

 ![Store Layouts](store-layouts.png)

->>>>> You can optionally skip this configuration and the default row would be rendered instead.
+>>>>> You can optionally skip this configuration and the default layout would be rendered instead.

 ## Subscriptions

-A **Subscription** is a product for which, after the Order has been completed, a subscription will be created and associated.
+A **Subscription** is a product for which, after the Order has been completed, a subscription will be created and mapped.
 You can choose the product type under the [ZOOcart element configuration](/extensions/zoocart/basics/settings#zoocart).

-A Subscription product requires a duration, which could be set with a **Text/Pro** or **Select/Radio** elements and then mapped for letting know ZOOcart where to get the value from.
+A Subscription product requires a duration, which could be set with a **Text/Pro** or **Select/Radio** elements and then mapped for letting ZOOcart know where to get the value from.
 The mapping can be set on the **ZOOcart mapping: Subscription** layout under the Type views configuration.

 >>>>> You can override the Subscription duration with [Variations](/extensions/zoocart/advanced/variations) if the product has several subscription options.

 ## Menu Assignment

 There are several store views that you can assign to a **Joomla!
-Menu** and make your store easily accessible.
+Menu** and make your store more easily accessible.
 The process is very simple:

 1. Start by adding a new Menu Item as usual in Joomla.
 2. From the available Menu Types select **ZOOladers / Extension View**.